Documenting Client Calls with Clinical Messages

 Step 2: Document Clinical Message for Client

 The Clinical Message screen appears as shown below.
-Use this screen to document information received on behalf of the client.
-Use the available action buttons to quickly populate the recorded details into the yellow message box.
+Use this screen to document information received on behalf of the client, including communications from external contacts.
+You can use the available action buttons to quickly insert recorded details into the yellow message box.

-Refer to the explanation below the screenshot for details on each field.
+Refer to the field descriptions below the screenshot for more information about each item on the screen.

 Documenting Message Details